 You can store these Pumpkin buns in an airtight container or a bag.
-They will last fresh for days but are best the first day or two.
+They will last fresh for days wrapped in a plastic bag or airtight container.
 You can also warm them up in the oven for a few minutes if you like them that way.

 - 250 ml Milk, warm 1 cup